HOW WE WORK

 Addressing and improving mental health, fitness and wellbeing is a priority throughout the UK.
 By ensuring mental health is treated as a societal concern, we can encourage early intervention and action.

 We passionately believe in the power of collaboration to deliver more effectively and maximise impact.
 We need to bring organisations together, through a collectively powerful approach, and intervene early at a critical transition point in young people’s lives to avoid long-term risks.
 If we do not, there will be far-reaching consequences for the next generation.

-The challenges experienced throughout the COVID-19 pandemic will undoubtedly compound the current menial health difficultly experienced by young adult and the wider community.
+The challenges experienced throughout the COVID-19 pandemic will undoubtedly compound the current mental health difficulties experienced by young adults and the wider community.

 We know Mental Health affects relationships, wellbeing and determines how students learn, and their productivity.
 It can make them feel that they have little to offer other people and erode self-esteem, self-worth and self-confidence.

 It is recognised that transitions increase vulnerability to mental health difficulties.